-Kendra Spanjer divides her time between being "a writer who illustrates" and "an illustrator who writes."
+She divides her time between being "a writer who illustrates" and "an illustrator who writes."
 She and author Karla Oceanak are the brains behind the Aldo Zelnick Comic Novel Series.
 Her work for grown-ups includes copywriting and design, plus several incognito illustrations for adult beverages, t-shirts, posters, and various other vices.
-She has a picture book in the works and lots of ideas for paintings and print work on her Poco press—though they're all just ideas for now.
+She has lots of ideas for paintings and print work on her Poco press—though they're all just ideas for now.

 Allie Ogg is the illustrator of Goodnight Brew.